 - The third session of 45 minutes is a self-led opportunity to explore the museum further.

-- To describe, using appropriate vocabulary, features, furniture and household objects form the past
+- To describe, using appropriate vocabulary, features, furniture and household objects from the past

 - To describe the characteristics of household objects from the past